Skip to main content

 SEODA – Five jewels of Irish literature travel through translation to UNESCO Cities of Literature in Korea, Portugal, Canada and Iceland.

-To mark 25 years promoting Irish literature abroad, Literature Ireland has joined forces with Dublin UNESCO City of Literature for a very special new year’s collaboration with five UNESCO Cities of literature, Bucheon, Wonju, Óbidos, Québec and Reykjavik.
-Five contemporary Irish short stories are being translated into Korean, Portuguese, French and Icelandic by translators Jiyang Noh, Jeehyun Shin, Vasco Gato, Pascal Raud and Ingunn Snædal.
-The collaboration is named Seoda, after the word for ‘jewels’ in Irish and is supported by The Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media, Ireland.
+Literature Ireland has joined forces with Dublin UNESCO City of Literature for a very special collaboration, involving five UNESCO Cities of literature, Bucheon, Wonju, Óbidos, Québec and Reykjavik.
+Five contemporary Irish short stories have been translated into Korean, Portuguese, French and Icelandic by translators Jiyang Noh, Jeehyun Shin, Vasco Gato, Pascal Raud and Ingunn Snæfal.
+The collaboration is named Seoda, after the word for ‘jewels’ in Irish, and is supported by The Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media, Ireland.

-We are grateful to Dublin UNESCO City of Literature for helping to mark our anniversary in such a fitting fashion, celebrating the translation and promotional work that we do on behalf of Irish literature across the world.”
+We are grateful to Dublin UNESCO City of Literature for helping us connect with these cities, and for supporting the translation and promotional work that we do on behalf of Irish literature across the world.”

-The stories, selected by Sinéad Mac Aodha of Literature Ireland, include a story which has yet to be published in English, Cell by Wendy Erskine (forthcoming in Dance Move, Stinging Fly Press, 2022) which is being translated into Icelandic, and Sisters by Claire Keegan, first published in her collection Antarctica in 2016, will be translated into Korean in the city of Bucheon.
-Kevin Barry’s powerful The Coast of Leitrim is being translated into French for the city of Québec.
-Mary Costello’s intriguing Sleeping with a Stranger will be available to read in Portuguese.
-The quintet of translations is book-ended by another translation into Korean, Daniele McLaughlin’s award-wining Dinosaurs on Other Planets.
+The stories, selected by Sinéad Mac Aodha of Literature Ireland, include Cell by Wendy Erskine (Dance Move, Stinging Fly Press, 2022) translated into Icelandic, and Sisters by Claire Keegan, first published in her collection Antarctica, is translated into Korean with the city of Bucheon.
+Kevin Barry’s powerful The Coast of Leitrim is translated into French with the city of Québec.
+Mary Costello’s intriguing Sleeping with a Stranger is available to read in Portuguese with Óbidos.
+The quintet of translations is book-ended by another translation into Korean, Daniele McLaughlin’s award-wining story, Dinosaurs on Other Planets.

 Seoda Authors and Translators